inspiritilda/2420_linux_assigment_1/README.md

 We will go step by step to set up SSH keys for secure access, upload a custom Arch Linux image, and automate the setup process with `cloud-init`.

 ### Prerequisites:
-- You will need a DigitalOcean account.
+- A DigitalOcean account.
-- Make sure `ssh` is installed on your local machine.
+- `ssh` installed on your local machine.
-- You should have a basic idea of how to use the Linux command line.
+- A basic understanding of how to use the Linux command line.

 ##  Installing and Setting up doctl
-`doctl` is the official DigitalOcean CLI tool that allows you to manage your resources from the command line.
+`doctl` is the official DigitalOcean CLI tool, and it makes it super easy to manage everything right from your terminal.

-Steps to Install doctl:
+### Steps to Install doctl:
-If you're using Arch Linux, you can install doctl using the pacman package manager:
+On Arch Linux, install `doctl` with the pacman package manager.
+You can run:
 ```bash
 sudo pacman -S doctl
 ```

-## Authenticate `doctl`:
+### Authenticate `doctl`:
-Once installed, you need to authenticate doctl with your DigitalOcean account:
+After you have installed `doctl`, you will need to link it to your DigitalOcean account.
+To do that, run:

 ```bash
 doctl auth init